mrdcvlsc/analyse-pgn/README.md

 apgn C:/Users/%USERNAME%/Downloads/yourChessGame.pgn -color W
 ```

-_the command above will analyse **yourChessGame.pgn** file in the downloads folder for the player color white, this will produce another pgn file called **yourChessGameAnalyzed.pgn**, this is the pgn file that contains comments for each move on how well you did, and what is the best move for that turn, It will also produce another file called **yourChessGameAnalyzedStats.txt**, this will contain statistical information of your moves._
+_the command above will analyse **yourChessGame.pgn** file in the downloads folder for the player color white, this will produce another pgn file called **yourChessGame.analyzed.pgn**, this is the pgn file that contains comments for each move on how well you did, and what is the best move for that turn, It will also produce another file called **yourChessGame.stats.txt**, this will contain statistical information of your moves._

-load **yourChessGameAnalyzed.pgn** on chess GUI's like [Chess Arena](http://www.playwitharena.de/) and [PGN Viewer](https://chesstempo.com/pgn-viewer/) to better visualize your moves.
+load **yourChessGame.analyzed.pgn** on chess GUI's like [Chess Arena](http://www.playwitharena.de/) and [PGN Viewer](https://chesstempo.com/pgn-viewer/) to better visualize your moves.